 At the U of S, we want you to get the most from your educational experience here and in Canada.
 Your first connection to the University of Saskatchewan will likely be a staff member or volunteer from the International Student and Study Abroad Centre (ISSAC).
 ISSAC is dedicated to fostering a welcoming, globally aware and engaged community at the U of S for all students, staff and faculty.
 As such, they will likely be one of your most important supports during your time at the U of S.

 There are over 2800 International students from more than 80 countries studying at the U of S, and ISSAC provides support to all of them and their families.
 Beyond the many programs and services for all students at the U of S, some of the guidance ISSAC offers includes:

 - programs and services specifically for international students that will help to ease your adjustment to university life and culture

 - ways to connect with other international students

-- Writing and Study Skills workshops (workshops designed to help students improve their writing and study skills)
+- Attend a Writing or Study Skills workshop (workshops designed to help students improve their writing and study skills)

-Visit the International Student and Study Abroad Centrein Lower Place Riel.
+Feel free to visit the International Student and Study Abroad Centre in Lower Place Riel.

 International Student Services